 Critical thinking in its broadest meaning, refers to a diverse range of intellectual skills and activities concerned with evaluating information as well as evaluating our thought in a disciplined way.

-To learn more about critical learning I would recommend that you check these posts :
+To learn more about critical learning we recommend that you check this post:

 We would also like invite you to have a look at this great poster from Enokson and which we keep referring to whenever we are talking about critical thinking.
 It does a great job in illustrating thinking skills in a practically useful way.
 You can download this poster from this Link or print it off and use it with your students in the class.